npms-io/npms-analyzer/docs/setup.md

 Copy `.env.dist` to `.env`.

+### General utilities

+- `git` must be installed in the system and available in the PATH.
+- `tar` must be installed in the system and available in the PATH.

 ### CouchDB

 **NOTE**: You may put the `CouchDB` app into the gitignored `dev` folder while developing!